lukefall/DSO560-Project-Group-Teal/README.md

 # DSO560-Project-Group-Teal
-This repo is a collection of codes our group wrote for Text Classification Project of DSO560 class.
-Our client is Thread Together, an Australian non-profit organization. (https://www.threadtogether.org)
+This repo is created for the final project of DSO 560 Text Analaytics and Natural Language Processing.
+Our client is Thread Together, an Australian non-profit organization.
+Further details can be accessed at (https://www.threadtogether.org)

 Professor: Yu Chen